 - Visit the Jerpoint Park website for further details on how to get there, viewing times and more information on this ancient site.

-- In the future, Jerpoint Park will become a larger archeological site as it is slowly uncovered.
-For now it remains a mysterious, yet treasured find in ‘Ireland’s Ancient East’, accessible to the public as part of the joint co-operation between the private landowners, Joe and Maeve O’Conner, local councils and the Heritage Council of Ireland.
+- In the future, Jerpoint Park will become a larger archaeological site as it is slowly uncovered.
+For now, it remains a mysterious, yet treasured find in ‘Ireland’s Ancient East’, accessible to the public as part of the joint co-operation between the private landowners, Joe and Maeve O’Conner, local councils and the Heritage Council of Ireland.